FluffyThePenguin/RSGBot_Archive/readMe.md

 ```

 ##### Running Tests
+###### VSC
-- In Visual Studio Code, navigate to the "Run" view (bug and play icon on the leftmost bar).
+Navigate to the "Run" view (bug and play icon on the leftmost bar).
 Select "Debug Jest Tests" in the drop-down.
 Press ctrl + f5 or from
 the top horizontal menu, Run > Run Without Debugging.
-You'll need to have your terminal open to see test output.
-Or
+You will need to have your terminal open to see test output.

+###### Command Line
-- `yarn run test`.
+`yarn run test`.

 ##### Debugging Tests
+###### VSC
-- In Visual Studio Code, navigate to the "Run" view (bug and play icon on the leftmost bar).
+Navigate to the "Run" view (bug and play icon on the leftmost bar).
 Select "Debug Jest Tests" in the drop-down.
 Press f5 or from
 the top horizontal menu, Run > Start Debugging.
 Or

+###### Command Line
-- `yarn run debug-tests`, navigate to "chrome://inspect" in Chrome, click "Open dedicated DevTools for Node".
-Note, break points don't work if you use Chrome, so you'll
+`yarn run debug-tests`, navigate to "chrome://inspect" in Chrome, click "Open dedicated DevTools for Node".
+Note, break points don't work if you use Chrome, so you will
 have to use `debugger`.

 ### Dependency Injection